FORTH-ICS-INSPIRE/artemis/README.md

 ```
 TBD
 ```
-and adjusting the following parameters (TBD):
+and adjusting the following parameters/environment variables (TBD):
 ```
 TBD
 ```